Does Homeowners Insurance Cover Furnace Replacement?

 Home insurance will not cover the damages if your furnace breaks down due to a lack of maintenance or a flood.

-Is a Furnace Covered Under Homeowners Insurance?
+Is Furnace Replacement Covered by Homeowners Insurance?

 Homeowners insurance will usually not cover a furnace that has been damaged due to a lack of maintenance or normal wear and tear.
 These are causes and circumstances that are deemed the responsibility of the homeowner.